Paracharontidae

 Paracharontidae is an arachnid family within the order Amblypygi (tailless whip scorpions).
-Paracharontidae and the extinct Weygoldtinidae from the Carboniferous form the suborder Paleoamblypygi, the sister group to the remaining Amblypygi.
-The family contains two genera: Paracharon, containing the single species Paracharon caecus Hansen, 1921 from Guinea-Bissau in West Africa, and Jorottui with the single species Jorottui ipuanai from Colombia in northern South America.
-Paracharonopsis from the Eocene (Ypresian) aged Cambay amber of India was initially assigned to this family but this was later questioned and it has since been reassigned to Euamblypygi.
-Both living species are troglobites, having no eyes, with P. caecus living in termite nests, while J. ipuanai inhabits caves.
+Paracharontidae and the extinct Weygoldtinidae from the Carboniferous form the suborder Paleoamblypygi, one of the two suborders within Amblypygi.
+The family contains two genera: Paracharon, containing the single species Paracharon caecus from Guinea-Bissau in West Africa, and Jorottui, with the single species Jorottui ipuanai from Colombia in northern South America.
+Paracharonopsis from the Eocene (Ypresian) aged Cambay amber of India was initially assigned to this family, but this was later questioned, and it has since been reassigned to Euamblypygi.
+Both living species are troglobites, having no eyes; P. caecus lives in termite nests while J. ipuanai inhabits caves.